ellysh/video-game-bots/BotsClassification/game-application.md

 # Game Application

-Before we start our investigation of bot applications, it will be appropriate to consider, how video game applications work.
+Before we start our research of bot applications, it will be appropriate to consider, how video game applications work.

 This is a scheme with components of a typical on-line game application: